Dopyo/Novel_Translator/README.md

 1. port 5000 is currently hardcoded in app.jsx (needs to be changed)
 2. view token count and api cost
-3. menu to configure api settings (max token count, logprobs, etc.)
+3. menu to configure api settings for each model (max token count, logprobs, etc.)
-4. delete chapter action icon
-5. constant system prompt per novel
-6. the entire code is in app.jsx (needs to be changed)
+4. the entire code is in app.jsx (needs to be changed)
+5. prepare jsonl file for evaluation with openai's Evaluation Platform

 ## Long term goal